apie-lib/composite-value-objects/README.md

     private function __construct()
     {
-        // this enforces other programers to use fromNative }
+        // this enforces other programmers to use fromNative }

     private DatabaseText $street;